iver56/audiomentations/docs/index.md

 augmented_spectrogram = augment(spectrogram)
 ```

 See [audiomentations/spec_augmentations/spectrogram_transforms.py](https://github.com/iver56/audiomentations/blob/master/audiomentations/spec_augmentations/spectrogram_transforms.py) for spectrogram transforms.

 # Waveform transforms

 Some of the following waveform transforms can be visualized (for understanding) by the [audio-transformation-visualization GUI](https://share.streamlit.io/phrasenmaeher/audio-transformation-visualization/main/visualize_transformation.py) (made by phrasenmaeher), where you can upload your own input wav file

-For a list and brief explanation of all waveform transforms, see [docs/waveform_transforms.md](docs/waveform_transforms.md)
+For a list and brief explanation of all waveform transforms, see [Waveform transforms](waveform_transforms.md)

 # Spectrogram transforms

-For a list and brief explanation of all spectrogram transforms, see [docs/spectrogram_transforms.md](docs/spectrogram_transforms.md)
+For a list and brief explanation of all spectrogram transforms, see [Spectrogram transforms](spectrogram_transforms.md)

 # Composition classes